 Whether caused by heavy rains, a sea surge, a burst pipe or even the fire service putting out a fire, flooding and related water damage can be extremely unpleasant and upsetting to deal with.
 Fortunately, restoration experts can make it easier.
 Here are a few of our tips on what to do immediately after a flood.

 Water damage can cause structural issues, electrical faults, problems with gas, heating oil and HVAC systems, and water can cause diseases, particularly if contaminated with sewage or toxic chemicals.
 In addition, some problems may be well hidden or only appear as things start to dry out (plaster may fall as it dries for example).
 For this reason, the most important thing to do is to stay safe.
 Do not re-enter your property until told you can do so and have all systems checked over by qualified professionals even if you don’t think they were affected.

 Even before you can re-enter the property, you can contact your insurance provider.
-They may be able to offer advice on steps to take, restoration teams to work with and what to document to ensure that your claim is processed quickly and without any issues.
+They may be able to offer advice on steps to take, flood damage restoration teams to work with and what to document to ensure that your claim is processed quickly and without any issues.
 Documenting the situation, through photographs and written records (for example of what you have had to throw away) and retaining invoices can all make the process easier.